St. David’s School of Nursing

 Criminal Background Check and Drug Screen

 The traditional BSN student will undergo two background checks.
 The first criminal background check conducted through the Board of Nursing is required prior to admission to the St. David’s School of Nursing.
 The second background check, conducted by a third-party vendor, is required by our clinical partners and a valid social security number must be submitted.
-Both traditional and RN to BSN students must complete the third-party background check and drug screen as part of the admission process.
+Both traditional BSN and RN to BSN students must complete the third-party background check and drug screen as part of the admission process.
+RN-BSN students may be conditionally admitted without the drug screen and background check but must complete these by the end of the first nursing course to earn unconditional admission.
+Failure to submit verification of a clear background check and drug screen by the end of the first nursing course will result in dismissal from the program but not the university.
 All nursing students are subject to random, or for cause, drug and alcohol screens throughout the program.

 Courses in Nursing (NURS)